b00tc4mp/isdi-bootcamp-202501/staff/masha-stepanova/project/doc/README.md

 **Code Quest** is an educational and responsive web application created as the final project of the fullstack web development bootcamp at ISDI Coders.
 Its goal is to teach JavaScript through fun mechanics inspired by video games.

-Users can register, progress through interactive levels, see their progress, compare their performance in a global ranking and participate in special challenges.
+Users can register, progress through levels, see their progress and compare their performance in a global ranking.

 ![](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExMmtycDVvOW9iaDB3ZnR0b3dkNGl1Y2tyNXZnNjVvOTFnb2FqZzRjZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3oKIPnAiaMCws8nOsE/giphy.gif)